1.Adaptogens are non-toxic. Adaptogenic herbs should be safe and nontoxic, showing no significant side effects or contraindications.

 - When companies make these false claims it delegitimizes them.
 Many of them are very popular, and found in lots of stores, have investors, marketing agencies..etc Having this kind of false information out there is frustrating as an herbalist, or to anyone interested in herbs and botanicals.

 In conclusion, it is important to know that adaptogens are incredible herbs that help our bodies to adapt to different stressors; however, they are not a superior group of herbs.
 All herbs have their own superpowers.
 Companies are marketing things as adaptogens because they know that it is a buzz word and they know people will buy it thinking they are doing something good for themselves.
 It’s a way to hike up the price when a lot of them are inexpensive herbs.
-Do your research and most importantly, don’t buy a product just because it says it is “adaptogenic” unless create4d by an herbalist that knows their stuff.
+Do your research and most importantly, don’t buy a product just because it says it is “adaptogenic” unless created by an herbalist that is educated.
 Most of these products do not have a functional dose of these herbs to begin with.
-For more info on red flags to look out for in the wellness world, follow along.